p2ktv/livecord/README.md

 4: **Set up the config file**

-Go into the `Cogs` directory open the `Config.py` file.
+Go into the `Cogs` directory and open the `Config.py` file.
 There you need to pass in the requested tokens/secrets.
 The file should look something like this:

 ```py